 The 7th Arrondissement (Eiffel Tower Area)

-- Safe and peaceful atmosphere
+- Safe and peaceful atmosphere.

-- Excellent for sightseeing
+- Excellent for sightseeing.

-- Limited nightlife
+- Limited nightlife.

-- Restaurants can be expensive
+- Restaurants near major sights can be expensive.

 Typical hotel prices: Mid-range to luxury.